-The Fund's securities are titled "MA Managed Futures Fund, LP limited partnership interests."
-The Interests have no dividend rights, and dividends will be paid in the sole discretion of the General Partner.
+Interests have no dividend rights, and dividends will be paid in the sole discretion of the General Partner.
 Additionally, there are no conversion rights, preemption rights, or sinking fund provisions associated with the Interests.
-The Interests do not have any voting rights except in certain limited situations as described in the Fund's Agreement of Limited Partnership (the "Partnership Agreement") (such voting rights relate to replacement of the General Partner in limited circumstances or voting on an amendment to the Partnership Agreement that affects the rights of limited partners will not have any liability to further calls for capital or assessment by the Fund.
+The Interests do not have any voting rights except in certain limited situations as described in the Fund's Agreement of Limited Partnership (the "Partnership Agreement") (such voting rights relate to replacement of the General Partner in limited circumstances or voting on an amendment to the Partnership Agreement that affects the rights of limited partners in a material way).
+The withdrawal rights of the Interests are described in detail herein.
+Limited partners will not have any liability to further calls for capital or assessment by the Fund.
 The Fund will not impose liabilities on limited partners under state statutes.
 Transfers of Interests may only be made with the prior written approval of the General Partner.
-There is no limit on the total amount of capital contributions a limited partner may make to the Fund, provided that the Fund's total offering amount does not exceed the maximum allowable under this Prospectus.
+There is no limit on the total amount does not exceed the maximum allowable under this Prospectus.
 There are no provisions in the Partnership Agreement that would delay, defer, or prevent a change in control of the Fund with regards to an extraordinary corporate transaction, such as a merger, reorganization, tender offer, sale, or transfer of substantially all assets, or liquidation.